 A quintessential film every German Studies major has seen (along with Metroplis) at least three times, Berlin: Die Sinfonie einer Grossstadt (1927), provides a solid image of pre-WWII Berlin.
 Some really love the score, I find it rather irritating, but so it goes.

-because it so accurately depicts a reunified Berlin in a frenzy of construction (some of which continues to this day).
+Although a new version of Sinfonie was made, I preferred to include Berlin Babylon (2001) because it so accurately depicts a reunified Berlin in a frenzy of construction (some of which continues to this day).
 The grit appealed to me, because Berlin IS gritty.
 If you want intact imperialism, try Vienna.

-reconstruction very differently, and although this architecture/time-period/cultural history is not the focus of my project, I think it's absolutely important to understanding why Berlin is what it is today.
-From the kitschy Eastern Ampelmaennchen (traffic light men - the East and West had two different styles and, after reunification, the Western versions were supposed to replace their stockier Eastern counterparts, but the plan was thwarted due to protests from both sides.
+(traffic light men - the East and West had two different styles and, after reunification, the Western versions were supposed to replace their stockier Eastern counterparts, but the plan was thwarted due to protests from both sides.
 The short, expressive, 2-D traffic men of the East were just too unique to be eradicated) to the different architectural styles that still litter the city, the relics of division remain as alive as ever.

 No comments: